LindseyB/hush/README.md

 - Inspired by ancient breathing techniques and modern mindfulness practices
 - Built with love for mental health and wellness
 - Thanks to the React and open-source community
+- The rain falls against the parasol by straget -- https://freesound.org/s/531947/ -- License: Attribution 4.0

 ---